Generic selectors

 Water Sprite is a very versatile aquatic plant and will easily adapt to most setups.
 If you plan on growing this as a rooted plant, provide at least 2 inches of substrate to allow your plant to develop a strong root system.

-Rooted Water Sprites do not have any particular substrate requirements and can be grown in sand or gravel.
+Rooted Water Sprites do not have any particular substrate requirements and is grown in sand or gravel.
 In the right conditions, Water Sprite has a pretty fast growth rate in the planted tank.

 This reason, coupled with the species potential height of about 15 inches, means you should grow this species in tanks of at least 10 gallons.
 In smaller tanks, Water Sprite can quickly take over your aquascape.